Inside This Newsletter – February Edition

 Office Hours Reminder

-Holiday Hours Reminder: Our office will be closed on Monday, February 17th in honor of President’s Day.
-We’ll be back at it again on Tuesday, February 18th.
+Office Hours Update: Our office will be closed Friday, February 12th for Professional Development.
+We’ll be back at it again on Monday, February 15th at 8:30am.

 Office Hours Reminder: Our normal office hours are Monday through Thursday, 8:30am to 5pm, and Friday 8:30am to 1pm.
 The online web portal is available 24/7 for any non-emergency resident requests and is monitored during normal business hours.
 Our average response time is 1 business day.
 If you experience a life safety emergency, dial 911.